-Normally, if no filenames are specified on the command line, latexmk processes all tex files specified in the @default_files variable, which by default is set to all tex files (".tex") in the current directory.
+If no filenames are specified on the command line, latexmk processes all tex files specified in the @default_files variable, which by default is set to all tex files (".tex") in the current directory.
 This is a convenience: just run latexmk and it will process an appropriate set of files.
 But sometimes you want only some of these files to be processed.
-In this case you set the @default_files in an initialization file (e.g., the file "latexmkrc" in the current directory).
+In this case you can list the files to be processed by setting @default_files in an initialization file (e.g., the file "latexmkrc" in the current directory).
 Then if no files are specified on the command line then the files you specify by setting @default_files are processed.